Bernstein slashes price target on ICICI Bank Ltd. ADR [IBN] – find out why.

 Customers of other banks can also transfer money to India using this app.

-The stocks have a year to date performance of 6.25 percent and weekly performance of -0.63 percent.
-The stock has been moved at 6.97 percent over the last six months.
-The stock has performed 4.58 percent around the most recent 30 days and changed 13.95 percent over the most recent 3-months.
+ICICI Bank Ltd. ADR stock has also gained 3.41% of its value over the past 7 days.
+However, IBN stock has inclined by 19.08% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 13.94% and gained 10.74% year-on date.

-If compared to the average trading volume of 6.43M shares, IBN reached to a volume of 4411985 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for IBN stock reached $92.65 billion, with 3.51 billion shares outstanding and 3.50 billion shares in the current float.
+Compared to the average trading volume of 6.33M shares, IBN reached a trading volume of 7333907 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here’s what leading stock market gurus have to say about ICICI Bank Ltd. ADR [IBN]: